Golgulsa: Sunmudo Martial Art

 The formal name of Sunmudo is Bulgyo Geumgang Yeong Gwon.
-It is a training method taught at Golgulsa Temple designed to extinguish worldly pains and attain enlightenment.
+It is a training method taught at Gogulsa designed to extinguish worldly pains and attain enlightenment.
 The goal of this training is harmonization of mind and body united with breathing.

-Golgulsa temple has run Sunmudo training programs since 1992 for those who would like to experience the traditions of Korean Seon (Zen) Buddhism including Sonmudo.
+Gogulsa has run Sunmudo training programs since 1992 for those who would like to experience the traditions of Korean Seon (Zen) Buddhism including Sonmudo.

 Tourism

 It also offers temple stay programs where visitors can experience Buddhist culture.